dmkskd/sql-shader/docs/architecture.md

 # SQL Shader Development Guide

-This document provides an architectural overview of the SQL Shader application for developers working on the codebase.
+This document provides an architectural overview of the application for developers working on the codebase.

 ## Core Concept